Gigya Acquired by SAP

 Auth0 supports bulk user import as well as a user import/export extension to migrate existing users from another service into Auth0.
 Auth0 is also offering the database migration feature free to all Gigya customers.

 Let's explore how these features work.

-An Auth0 Client represents your application and allows use of Auth0 for user authentication.
-You can create a new Client by signing into your Auth0 Dashboard and clicking on the + NEW CLIENT button.
+An Auth0 Application represents your app and allows use of Auth0 for user authentication.
+You can create a new Application by signing into your Auth0 Dashboard and clicking on the + NEW APPLICATION button.

 Doing so will present a screen like the one pictured below:

-Enter a Name for your Client and select the type of technology, then click the Create button.
+Enter a Name for your Application and select the type of technology, then click the Create button.